Accessibility statement

 Overview

 Decision-makers' demands for information on the cost-effectiveness of pharmaceuticals and other health technologies and interventions have become more extensive and sophisticated.
 Economic evaluation is also increasingly used internationally to support decisions in areas including public health and vaccines.
-To keep pace with these constantly changing developments, in the first half of 2024 we will launch our new online workshop on Advanced Methods for Economic Evaluation in Health Technology Assessment.
+To keep pace with these constantly changing developments, from Monday 4th March 2024 we launch our new 8 week online workshop on Advanced Methods for Economic Evaluation in Health Technology Assessment (AMEEHTA).

-Our course faculty are all experienced health economists specialising in HTA.
-They are associated with HTA organisations in the UK and internationally and have worked with pharmaceutical and other life science companies, health systems and other governmental organisations.
+Our workshop faculty are all experienced health economists specialising in health technology assessment (HTA).
+They are associated with HTA organisations in the UK and internationally, and have worked with pharmaceutical and other life science companies, health systems and other governmental organisations, and been members of HTA decision making committees.
 These diverse backgrounds enhance the expert teaching, benefiting our course participants by also being able to share their experiences of different contexts and examples of their work.

 Objectives